PaulShand/Cube-Computer/README.md

 - **Interactive Controls**: Includes a 'Load' button that resets the cube to its predefined orientation, facilitating easy visualization and control.

-## Usage
-To interact with the Cube-Computer, load the provided binary file using the Logisim software.
-This file contains the encoded commands that guide the cube's movements and behavior on the screen.

-## Getting Started
-1. **Download Logisim**: Ensure you have Logisim installed on your computer to open and run the project files.
-2. **Clone the Repository**: Download or clone this repository to get access to the schematic files.
-3. **Load the Schematic**: Open the schematic in Logisim and load the binary file to start manipulating the cube.